ECE3400-Team14/Team-14-Website/docs/Labs/Lab4.md

 ### Setting Up PLL

-To set up our PLL, we followed the instructions given to us exactly.
+To set up our PLL, we followed the instructions given to us precisely.
 What we ended up with are three clock signals with frequencies 24 MHz, 25 MHz, and 50 MHz.
 We then probed all three signals using an oscilloscope to confirm that we have the correct frequencies.
 Below are outputs from the oscilloscope with clk_c0 (24 MHz), clk_c1 (25 MHz), and clk_c2 (50 MHz), respectively.

 <img src="https://user-images.githubusercontent.com/42748229/48320017-d5f87680-e5e2-11e8-9cba-878ecbb4d99f.jpg" width="400" />
 <img src="https://user-images.githubusercontent.com/42748229/48320019-ddb81b00-e5e2-11e8-8900-8e1c53b006b3.jpg" width="400" />